andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 npm i prism-react-renderer
 ```

 Next, we create a wrapper component around the primitives provided by prism-react-renderer.
-With rism-react-renderer syntax highlighing aka. styling our code block becomes as easy as copy-pasting one of the CSS themes from the [prism-react-renderer repository](https://github.com/themarcba/prism-themes/tree/master/themes).
+With prism-react-renderer syntax highlighing aka. styling our code block becomes as easy as copy-pasting one of the CSS themes from the [prism-react-renderer repository](https://github.com/themarcba/prism-themes/tree/master/themes).

 Our wrapper component: